Living With Existential Questions

 Part Two: The Path Less Traveled

 As a culture, we tend to understand our suffering as a personal problem, best approached through a psychological lens.
 This is part of why diagnostic frameworks feel so appealing — they reduce the discomfort of ambiguity into something that can be mapped, named, and treated.
-There is real value in this, and real relief for some.
-But there are also genuine limits to this framework, and when we begin to ask the deeper questions, it can break down entirely.
+And for many people, this works — the naming brings relief, and the treatment plan provides direction.
+But for some of us, the questions that surface don't fit inside that frame.
+They aren't problems with solutions.
+They are encounters that ask something different of us entirely.

 The existential questions I am speaking about resist the problem-solving frame.
 This is because at their root, they are not problems to be solved.
 They are encounters to be had.